 Charlie Elliott Wildlife Center is a 6,400 acre wooded land with 22 ponds, managed by the Georgia Department of Natural Resources.
 Its vast acreage makes it home to several rare species of wildlife and plants.
 Charlie Elliott Wildlife Center also offers lodging with 28 hotel-style guest rooms, as well as a banquet hall and several conference rooms.
-The facility is utilized for various events such as: outdoor education programs for adults & children, day camps, recreation activities such as bird watching and fishing, teacher workshops and corporate meetings.
-The Charlie Elliott Wildlife Center is a valuable asset to the community and easily accessible from Atlanta, Athens and Macon.
+The facility is utilized for various events, such as outdoor education programs for adults & children, day camps, recreational activities (including bird watching and fishing), teacher workshops, and corporate meetings.
+The Charlie Elliott Wildlife Center is a valuable asset to the community and easily accessible from Atlanta, Athens, and Macon.